Recession Proof Stocks: Is There Such a Thing?

 Recessions tend to be a turbulent, fear-filled time for investors and the market at large.
 That said, any smart investor will buy stocks during a bear market.
 As Warren Buffet, the greatest investor of our time, has said many times, “be fearful when others are greedy, and be greedy when others are fearful.”

 It may go against your instincts to buy stocks and invest when the market is down.
 But it’s one of the most opportune times to grow your wealth.
+Lower stock prices mean better buying opportunities for the average investor.
 Don’t try to catch a falling knife during periods of turbulence—instead, invest incrementally on a schedule.
-And if you’re looking for the best stock picking tips during these times of recession and uncertainty in the markets, make sure to sign up for our free daily eletter in the subscription box below.

 Eventually, the market will pick back up and when it does, your low cost basis investments will start to accumulate real value—especially if you’ve built a strong portfolio of recession proof stocks.